SC DHfK Leipzig

 SC DHfK Leipzig e.
 V. (Sportclub Deutsche Hochschule für Körperkultur Leipzig e.
 V.) is a sports club in Leipzig, Germany.
-It was established in 1954 as a competitive sports club, initially under the name SC Wissenschaft DHfK Leipzig, and remained part of the East German sports university Deutsche Hochschule für Körperkultur (DHfK) until the university was closed in 1991.
+It was established in 1954 as a competitive sports club, initially under the name SC Wissenschaft DHfK Leipzig, and remained part of the East German sports university Deutsche Hochschule für Körperkultur (DHfK) until after the 1991 reunification of Germany when the sports university and its facilities then became Leipzig University's Faculty of Sport Science.
 The club has about 6,100 members (2024) and is the biggest in Leipzig.

 Successes

 Measured by the number of medals won in Olympic Games and world championships, SC DHfK is the most successful sports club in the world.
-Its athletes were particularly successful in the disciplines of track and field, swimming, rowing, canu, handball and cycling.
+Its athletes were particularly successful in the disciplines of track and field, swimming, rowing, canoeing, handball and cycling.
 Until 1989, the club's athletes won 93 Olympic gold medals and 136 medals in world championships.
 Some of the most successful athletes were Gustav-Adolf Schur, Uwe Ampler, Klaus Köste, Christian Gille, Anett Schuck, Günther Merkel, Manfred Merkel, Angelika Bahmann, Margitta Gummel, Bärbel Eckert, Siegfried Brietzke, Thomas Munkelt and Kristin Otto.